Bentroen/MinecraftAssets/README.md

 ### [`asset_index_friendly_names.json`](asset_index_friendly_names.json)

-This is a list of friendly names for all currently released asset indexes (`17` being the latest as of this repository's creation).
+This is a list of friendly names for all currently released asset indexes (`17` being the latest as of this repository's creation; `19` as of its last update).

 It is used to give a more human-readable name to the asset indexes, as the names in the version manifest are not very descriptive.
 It names each asset index with its defining version, which was chosen using the following criteria: